Equity Joint Ventures: Structuring Capital Contribution, Waterfall and Other Payment Provisions

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will guide deal counsel on structuring capital contribution and distribution provisions in equity joint venture (JV) agreements.
+This CLE course will guide deal counsel on structuring capital contribution and distribution provisions in equity joint venture (JV) agreements.
 The panel will discuss key legal and tax issues and JV agreement provisions, including promoted interest, carried interest, cash flow splits, and related provisions.

 - Structuring capital contribution provisions